By: Mark Diaz

-Leaving the Past Behind: Expunction and Non-Disclosure of Criminal Records in Texas
+Leaving the Past Behind: Non-Disclosure of Criminal Records And Expunction in Texas

 Every day in Texas, citizens with criminal records are denied employment because of their criminal history.
 According to a recent study, 88% of employers conduct criminal background checks on applicants.
 Even misdemeanor convictions for acts as minor as petty theft or vandalism can cause a current or potential employer to pass you over for a job opportunity or promotion.
 In many instances, you may not even be aware that your criminal record was the reason for the job rejection.